vedph/cadmus_api/Readme.md

 Both these services depend on the parts you choose to support, so they are implemented at the application level.

 ## History

+### 6.2.0

+- 2023-03-02:
+  - moved gallery image annotations part into its own library and updated this demo API accordingly.
+  - removed gallery image annotations from profile, as the demo will no more use it.
+There is now an independent shell for imaging components providing the same functionalities without additional overhead for the base shell.
+Anyway, the API demo services still mantain a reference to `Cadmus.Img.Parts` so that it will be quicker to introduce additional imaging components in the demo.

 ### 6.1.3